-Here, too, the environment is characterized by the use of two predominant materials, wood and iron that still face the furniture - chairs and a small table all custom designed by the studio and made by Sicilian artisans.
+Here, too, the environment is characterized by the use of the two predominant materials, wood and iron that still meet in the furnishings - chairs and tables - all custom designed by the studio and made by Sicilian artisans.

 The finishes playing on color contrasts: throughout the room the floor is gray tile hexagonal tiles.

 On the back of the counter wall tiles white vintage give continuity to the local light walls, and emphasize the black of iron shelving.

 The shelves also serve as a support applied to lamps in different points and orientable.

 Studio DIDEA converts a former tailor's shop in 'muddica', in two rooms Sicilian restaurant and deli shop.

 The client asked for a cozy and friendly place where to sit and eat or just buying traditional products.
 The architects Answered this request creating two "levels" walls: the bottom part is dedicated to tasting and eating, while products are exposed on the top part hosting an iron shelving system.